urbanfox - company logo

 NEUTRAL DENSITY FILTERS

 These reduce the light level but do not change colour temperature.
-Most cameras have some ND filtration options, but if you are going somewhere very bright you may need more.
+Most video cameras have some ND filtration options, but if you are going somewhere very bright you may need more, whle HD DSLR cameras don't have them, but need them even more - to allow you obtain shallow depth of field in bright conditions.

 • Think of them as sunglasses for the camera - ie you need them when the sun is bright, especially if you're near the sea, sand or snow.